trust-mfn-berlin/animals-as-objects/vault/story.catching-animals.md

 [^8]: Cf. for instance Bernhard Gissibl. _The Nature of German Imperialism: Conservation and the Politics of Wildlife in Colonial East Africa_.
 New York: Berghahn Books, 2016; Lara Domínguez and Colin Luoma.
 “Decolonising Conservation Policy: How Colonial Land and Conservation Ideologies Persist and Perpetuate Indigenous Injustices at the Expense of the Environment”. _Land_ 9, no. 3 (2020). https://doi.org/10.3390/land9030065; David Prendergast.
 “Colonial Wildlife Conservation and the Origins of the Society for the Preservation of the Wild Fauna of the Empire (1903-1914)”. _Oryx_ 37 (01.04.2003): 251-260. https://doi.org/10.1017/S0030605303000425; MacKenzie, John M. _The Empire of Nature: Hunting, Conservation, and British Imperialism_.
 Manchester: St. Martin’s Press, 1997; Angela Thompsell. _Hunting Africa: British Sport, African Knowledge and the Nature of Empire_.
 Basingstoke and New York: Palgrave Macmillan, 2015.

 [^9]: Carl Georg Schillings. _Mit Blitzlicht und Büchse_.
 Leipzig, 1905: 188.
-Direct quotes have been translated into English for clarity’s sake.

 [^10]: Ibid.: 190-197.

 [^11]: Annual reports of the stock association of the Zoological Garden of Berlin for 1904 and 1908.
-Direct quotes have been translated into English for clarity’s sake.

 [^12]: Elizabeth Hanson. _Animal Attractions: Nature on Display in American Zoos_.
 Princeton (NJ): Princeton University Press, 2002: 71, 73.